45 Things To Do With A 6 Month Old Baby

 - Fun Objects – Be flexible and creative about what you consider a “toy”.
 Dylan gets a lot of mileage out of kitchen gadgets.
 Measuring spoons, a whisk, the potato masher, a wooden spoon – all quality toys!

-REGULAR ROUTINES - Turn the boring things you have to do into fun favorites!
+REGULAR ROUTINES – Things to do with a 6 month old that turn boring stuff into fun favorites!

 - Bath – Dylan loves baths!
 I sit with him on my lap, and let the water fill up around us.
 He enjoys the sound of the rushing water, and he settles into a very peaceful state when the water starts to get higher.
 Any day now, though, he’s going to truly discover splashing, and then baths will be a whole new kind of fun!